nerves-project/nerves/docs/Experimental Features.md

 patches.

-A firmware patch file's content structure is identical to that of a regular firmware update file, it contains your root file system, the linux kernel, and so on.
+A firmware patch file's content structure is identical to that of a regular firmware update file, it contains your root file system, the Linux kernel, and so on.
 The main difference is that the contents of these files are no longer a bit for bit representation but instead the delta between two known versions of firmware.
 Currently, the system will only apply patches to the root file system,